straup/flamework-api/README.md

 The name of the library to find the actual function that a method name corresponds to.
 All things being equal this is what will be invoked.

+### parameters

+An optional list of dictionaries containing parameter definitions for the method.
+Valid keys for each dictionary are:

+* **name** - the name of the parameter

+* **description** - a short text describing the requirements and context for the parameter

+* **required** - a boolean flag indicating whether or not the parameter is required

+### errors

+An optional list of dictionaries containing error definitions for the method.
+Valid keys for each dictionary are:

+* **code** - the numeric code for the error response

+* **description** – a short text describing the reasons or context in which the error was triggered

+Error codes are left to the discretion of individual developers.

+### notes

+An optional list of notes that are each blobs of text.

 ### request_method